TheDataLeek/Eris-Cogs/README.md

 Short: Make your message big and emoji-fied

 Description: Usage: [p]big_text [ASCII message]
+## Chat
+Short: Use OpenAI's ChatGPT to respond to the conversation

+Description: Usage: [p]chat.
+Tarot reference soured from https://www.kaggle.com/datasets/lsind18/tarot-json
 ## Clone
 Short: The bot takes on a user's name and avatar